BUMETCS673/group-project-team1/README.md

 ### Members: Xiaobing Hou

-Hi my name is Xiaobing Hou and I am a online student.
+Hi my name is Xiaobing Hou.
+I am from China and I am a online student.
 I have no experience for software development.
 I have finished three classes (CS521, CS526, and CS622) and my former major is air conditioning.
 I am located in Golden, Colorado with my wife who's major is Chemical Engineering.

 The following is my programing languages: